WillianTheo/AtividadePratica/README.md

 ARCHERY TRYOUTS is a 2D arcade game developed with Pygame.
 The game has 2 levels and each level level end with a timeout event.
 Can be played coop (2 players).
+But be careful, the enemies have some power.
 Score is saved in database (SQLite3))